-Faculty of Design, Associated member of University of Primorska, offers an elaborate interdisciplinary teaching programme that positions the school among the modern European institutes of higher education in design.
+The Faculty of Design is an Associated member of University of Primorska, Ljubljana offers an elaborate interdisciplinary teaching programme that positions the school among the modern European institutes of higher education in design.
 The Faculty provides three bachelor courses: Interior Design, Visual Communications, and Textiles and Design.
-Although a very young institution the Faculty has become one of the most sought for educational establishments in the field of design in Slovenia and currently enrols approximately 500 students.
+Although a very young institution the Faculty has become one of the most sought for educational establishments in the field of design in Slovenia and currently enrolls approximately 500 students.

 La Scuola Universitaria Professionale della Svizzera Italiana (SUPSI), – the University of Applied Sciences of Southern Switzerland is one of the eight SUP Universities recognised world-wide.
 The modern teaching methods adopted blend theoretical-scientific lessons with a vocational aspect; study commitments can also be combined with professional practice.
 Great importance is placed on research, which is conducted by means of projects that are either assigned by major European and national agencies on the basis of bids, or commissioned by companies and institutions.